-If you are required to retake an examination you may reuse the mark you received for the TMA.
-Alternatively, if you have not already submitted two TMAs for the module, you may submit one further TMA, up to the maximum number permitted.
+If you are required to retake a written examination you may reuse the mark you received for the TMA.
+Alternatively, if you have not already submitted two TMAs for the module, you may submit one further TMA.

 See regulation 5.3 for the maximum number of TMAs that you may submit per module.